simonepietraroia/OILAapp/README.md

 ### Code

-- The diagram in the 'why join us?' section was taken from the Love Running project by Code Institute and modified to create a similar effect
+- The diagram in the 'why join us?' section was taken from the Love Running project by Code Institute and modified to create a similar effect.
 - The social media icons section was taken from the Love Running project by Code Institute and altered.
-- [w3schools](https://www.w3schools.com/) was used a lot to find additional information and codes for a variety of problems encountered
+- [w3schools](https://www.w3schools.com/) was used a lot to find additional information and codes for a variety of problems encountered.